oguzhanakca/socialize-frontend/README.md

 <img src="docs/features/liked-posts.png">
 </details>

-- Covered in user stories: 31, 32
+- Covered in user stories: 30, 31

 ### Chat

 - Logged in users can create a chat room with the user they want.
 - If the chat room already exist, new one will not be created.
-- Chat participants can delete the chat.
 - Users can't create a chat room with themselves.
 - Logged in users can view their chat list through the navigation bar.